 Lodging is available in two wickiups and an earthlodge along the Jefferson River near the base of the Tobacco Root Mountains in Cardwell, Montana.
 Plan to take turns cooking communal meals.
 We eat deer with nearly every meal and round out our fare with vegetables and bread gleaned from nearby dumpsters.
 Please plan to purchase additional groceries to contribute to the pot.
 The group will be grateful for your contribution of any additional food that you've grown, gathered, and preserved.
 This gathering includes several stewardship days to clean up and give back to the River Camp site and keep it nice for future events.

-If you would like to participate as a Green University intern, please plan to start your internship at least a full month beforehand to meld into the community before the Fall Harvest begins.
+If you would like to participate as a Green University student, please plan to start the immersion program beforehand to meld into the community before the Fall Harvest begins.
 To help keep costs low, participants are asked to help skin and salt a few extra deer hides to leave behind for Green University® LLC classes and other projects.
 Questions?
 Please click over to our contact page and send us a note.